wlwanpan/minecraft-wrapper/README.md

 ## What is minecraft-wrapper?

-Wrapper is a go package under construction :construction: that wraps a Minecraft Server and interacts with it by pushing in commands and reading the server logs.
+Wrapper is a go package (under construction :construction:) that wraps a Minecraft Server (JE) and interacts with it by pushing in commands and reading the server logs.
 This package is meant to be used as an interface between your minecraft server and your go application.

 ## Usage